 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Transportation Managers job description, Transportation Managers salary, Transportation Managers information, what is the job of a Transportation Manager like, pros and cons about Transportation Managers, colleges and universities for Transportation Managers, is Transportation Managers the right career for me, Quite Hard careers to get into, careers in Management
+Transportation Managers job description, Transportation Managers salary, Transportation Managers information, what is the job of a Transportation Manager like, pros and cons about Transportation Managers, colleges and universities for Transportation Managers, is Transportation Managers the right career for me, careers in Management